Prospect Park (Brooklyn): The Ravine

 A 146 acre section of Prospect Park's interior is known as the Ravine.
 The region contains the headwaters of the park's water system, as well as Brooklyn's only remaining old-growth forest, the Midwood.
 Olmsted and Vaux saw the Ravine as the heart of Prospect Park and the centerpiece of mountainous tableaux similar to the Adirondack Mountains, and designed it in a similar fashion to their Ramble in Central Park.
 The perimeter of the area is a steep, narrow 100 ft gorge.
 The watercourse goes through the Ravine en route to the Boathouse.

 The original design of the Ravine was more aesthetic than functional, and decades of deferred maintenance had degraded the Ravine and made it hard to drain.
 During the 1970s, the brush was trimmed in order to make it harder for muggers to hide, and by the 1990s, the stream had dried up.
 In 1996, still recovering from decades of overuse that caused soil compaction and erosion, the Ravine and surrounding woodlands underwent a $4.5 million restoration.
 The Ravine was opened for tours two years later.
-By 2002, the Ravine had been partially restored and the restored section had been opened to the public.
+By 2002, part of the Ravine had been restored and opened to the public.

 Directly south of the Ravine is a meadow called the Nethermead, which occupies much of the space along the western bank of the watercourse between Center and Wellhouse Drive.
 To the southwest of the Nethermead is Lookout Hill, which occupies the remaining area between Center and Wellhouse Drives.